srlabs/hexagon_fuzz/docs/index.md

-# Baseband Fuzzing Project
+# Hexagon Fuzz

-Welcome to the **Baseband Fuzzing Project**!
+Welcome to the **Hexagon baseband fuzzing project**!
 This project focuses on fuzzing baseband firmware, specifically targeting Qualcomm Hexagon processors, to uncover vulnerabilities and improve the security of mobile devices.
 Below, you'll find a guide to get started, set up your environment, and dive into the exciting world of baseband fuzzing.

 ## Quick Start